ssamot/ce888/01-Introduction.md

 	* A massive amount of related libraries

 ## Ipython/Jupiter
-* A better command line interface to python
+* A "better" command line interpreter for python
 * Has something called a "notebook"
 	* A notebook combines code + natural language
 * See here for a very nice example